AlvinChin1608/day58_100/README.md

 HTML -> Structure
 CSS -> style

-Bootstrap -> they integrate into the HTML, this can cause class bloat, and challenging to customise Consider using bootstrap when you want tot ensure compatibility across devices and fast deployment
+Bootstrap -> They integrate into the HTML, which can cause class bloat, and challenging to customise Consider using Bootstrap when you want to ensure compatibility across devices and fast deployment

 <head> <link href="....</head>
 </body><script scr="....